Innocence Project New Orleans (IPNO)

 - Coordinate needs such as long term housing, employment, medical care, mental health, and family relationships.
 This includes assisting clients with applying for various assistance programs and obtaining identification.

-- IPNO is a small nonprofit organization so, in addition to their primary duties, the Client Services Advocate will be expected to assist as necessary with other aspects of IPNO’s work such as public education and advocacy, policy efforts, office administration and operations, and events.
+IPNO is a small nonprofit organization so, in addition to their primary duties, the Client Services Advocate will be expected to assist as necessary with other aspects of IPNO’s work such as events, fundraising, and office administration and operations.
+Many of IPNO’s events are held in evenings and weekends.
 IPNO is a client-focused office where teamwork and collaboration to ensure IPNO’s overall effectiveness and success are expected and valued.

 Requirements for the role: